Friday, March 22, 2024

 Traveling in Italy

-I have traveled around Italy in a variety of ways -- trains, planes, boats, buses, metro, rental cars, and good old fashioned walking.
+I have traveled around Italy in a variety of ways -- trains, planes, boats, buses, metro, rental cars, taxi, and good old fashioned walking.
 There is definitely a lot of value to being flexible about the way you can get around, depending on where you are and where you're going.

 When in Rome, you can get to a lot of the sites simply by walking between them, and a great deal of the most noteworthy ones by riding the metro.
 Tip #1: